sakshambakshi/react-notes/readme.md

   The redux toolkit provides solution this inherit complexity for example it uses library called **immer** it lets you muatte state and behind the scences it creates **new copy of object**.

   ### slice
   The whole redux toolkit application is breaken down into modules and each slice has its own
   - initial state
   - reducers
   - async **thunk**
   - extra

--
+It provides **great type support** and  it's does all the inherit complexity behind the scene and brings the consistency in the code.Like:
+- provide the inherit support of the **abortcontroller** ;
+-  automatically setup for the redux devtool ,
+-   dealing with async logic **thunk**;
+-   proper way of handling middleware ;

+### Redux Toolkit Query
+Now a days modern library like **react query** come up from the idea from just **state management** to the **server data fetching and data caching**.
+The redux toolkit provides the same solution

 ### Redux Helmet